 DR I learned from the responses.
 I wrote a play a long time ago and hired a woman to type the manuscript.
 Although she said she didn’t care for the play, I could tell, from her tone, that she did like it.
 She identified with the characters and the story.

-GS She was trying to seem detached so you could trust her work.
+GS She was trying to seem detached so you could trust her work, trust that she didn’t add anything to your story.

 DR Yes, I think so.
 Through the years, I learned to gauge response.
 Sometimes, an early reader will say, “Oh yeah, it’s fine.”
 I could tell she or he didn’t care, at all, for what I wrote.